rodrigopex/Scoreloop-Samples/Cascades/readme.txt

 Scoreloop Integration - Show integration with BPS event system - v2.0.0

 These samples demonstrate how to integrate Scoreloop with the BPS event system, make some API calls and receive data in callbacks.

 =========================================================================
-This repository contains three sample applications:
+This repository contains a sample application:
- - Managed: Eclipse toolchain used to build, configurable through Project Properties dialog
- - Makefile: Builds with a Makefile, allows you to tweak all build settings
+ - Cascades: Shows how to use Scoreloop in an application built with the Cascades UI framework and Qt toolchain.

 =========================================================================
 Requirements: